 Many people get confused about how Brahmacharya is relevant in the 21st century.
-This is because they interpret the energy being talked about in the sutras to be purely sexual energy and thus, believe the correct use of this is sexual abstinence or celibacy.
+This is because they interpret the energy being talked about in the sutras to be purely intimate energy and thus, believe the correct use of this is physical abstinence or celibacy.

 This idea comes from Indian and Tibetan Buddhism, where monks would practice celibacy and other forms of self-restraint.
-Sexual energy is potent, so they would believe that refraining from sexual activity allows one to channel more energy towards reaching enlightenment.
+Intimate energy is potent, so they would believe that refraining from intimate activities allows one to channel more energy towards reaching enlightenment.

 However, in the 21st century, practicing celibacy to obtain enlightenment is redundant.
 In fact, all the most famous yoga teachers like T. Krishnamacharya and BKS.
 Iyengar raised families while sharing the practice of yoga and making it mainstream.

-Therefore, a more modern interpretation of yoga Brahmacharya is the suggestion to choose your sexual partners carefully, considering who you share your energy with.
-It is also an invitation to look at sexual activity as a part of your spiritual life, going beyond the sensory pleasures it gives.
+Therefore, a more modern interpretation of yoga Brahmacharya is the suggestion to choose your romantic partners carefully, considering who you share your energy with.
+It is also an invitation to look at intimate activity as a part of your spiritual life, going beyond the sensory pleasures it gives.